 By June 28, 2025, all new digital products and services targeting users in the European Union must meet accessibility requirements under the European Accessibility Act (EAA).
 For digital and technical leaders, this marks a crucial moment to assess whether your websites, apps and digital experiences are not only legally compliant but genuinely inclusive.

-If your business operates online in the EU, this regulation applies to all but a few exemptions (such as micro-enterprises or in cases where compliance with the directive requires a substantial change in the basic nature of the product or service).
+If your business operates online in the EU, this regulation applies to all but a few exempted experiences (such as micro-enterprises or in cases where compliance with the directive requires a substantial change in the basic nature of the product or service).
 And it goes far beyond a checkbox exercise.
 Accessibility touches every layer of the digital experience — from design systems and publishing workflows to code structure and testing protocols.
 Here’s what your team needs to know and do before the 2025 deadline hits.

 Barriers to access can be permanent, but they can also be temporary or contextual.